-1. Insider dealing does not arise where the person possessing inside information uses that information in the context of a public takeover bid on the company to which the information relates or proposing a merger with that company.
+- 1. Insider dealing does not arise where the person possessing inside information uses that information in the context of a public takeover bid to determinate the offer price of the share in the public takeover bid on the company to which the information relates or proposing a merger with that company. - 2.
+Where the person referred to in Article 7 is a legal person, the provision of that paragraph shall not apply to a transaction carried out by that person if: - (a) The natural person within the legal person in possession of inside information did not encourage, recommend, induce or otherwise influence the natural person who made the decision on its behalf to acquire or dispose of financial instruments to which the information relates and

-- 2. Where the person referred to in Article 7 is a legal person, the provision of that paragraph shall not apply to a transaction carried out by that person if: - (a) The natural within the legal person in possession of inside information did person did not encourage, recommend, induce or otherwise influence the natural person who made the decision on its behalf to acquire or dispose of financial instruments to which the information relates and - (b) the legal person had established, implemented and maintained adequate and effective internal arrangements and procedures to ensure that neither the natural persons referred to in sub-paragraph (a), nor any other natural person who may have had any influence on the decision to acquire or dispose of those instruments, are in possession of the inside information referred to in sub-paragraph (a). - 3.
-In addition, where the person referred to in Article 7 is legal person, the provisions of that paragraph shall not apply to a transaction carried out by that person if the natural person who made the decision on its behalf to acquire or dispose of financial instruments to which the information relates to did not possess that information. - 4.
-Transactions conducted in the discharge of an obligation to acquire or dispose of financial instruments shall not constitute insider dealing where that obligation results from an order placed, or an agreement concluded, or is to satisfy a legal regulatory obligation that arose, before the person concerned possessed inside information. - 5.
-A person possessing inside information shall be deemed not to have used that information, and therefore not to have committed insider dealing, in the following circumstances:
+(b) the legal person had established, implemented and maintained adequate and effective internal arrangements and procedures to ensure that neither the natural persons referred to in sub-paragraph (a), nor any other natural person who may have had any influence on the decision to acquire or dispose of those instruments, are in possession of the inside information referred to in sub-paragraph (a).

+3. Deleted.

-- (a) when that person is acting as a market maker or as a body authorized to act as a counter party and the acquisition or disposal of financial instruments to which that information relates is made legitimately in the normal course of the exercise of his employment, profession or duties; - (b) when that person is authorized to execute orders on behalf of third parties, and the acquisition or disposal of financial instruments to which the order relates is made to carry out such an order legitimately in the normal course of the exercise of his employment, profession or duties; - (c) when that person establishes that they have not used or been influenced by inside information when acquiring or disposing of financial instruments to which the information relates.
+- 4. Transactions conducted in the discharge of an obligation to acquire or dispose of financial instruments shall not constitute insider dealing where that obligation results from an order placed, or an agreement concluded, or is to satisfy a legal regulatory obligation that arose, before the person concerned possessed inside information. - 5.
+A person possessing inside information shall be deemed not to have used that information, and therefore not to have committed insider dealing, in the following circumstances: - (a) when that person is acting as a market maker or as a body authorized to act as a counter party and the acquisition or disposal of financial instruments to which that information relates is made legitimately in the normal course of the exercise of his employment, profession or duties; - (b) when that person is authorized to execute orders on behalf of third parties, and the acquisition or disposal of financial instruments to which the order relates is made to carry out such an order legitimately in the normal course of the exercise of his employment, profession or duties; - (c) when that person establishes that they have Inot used or been influenced by inside information when acquiring or disposing of financial instruments/not taken unfair advantage of the benefit gained from that information by entering into a market transaction]to which the information relates.